civol/HDLRuby/README.md

 <litteral>.to_fix(<number of bits after the decimal point>)
 ```

-For example, the following code converts a floating-point value to a fixed point value with 16 bits after the decimal point:
+For example, the following code converts a floating-point value to a fixed-point value with 16 bits after the decimal point:

 ```
 3.178.to_fix(16)